w3c/adapt/explainers/discoverable-destinations.md

 This specification builds upon several existing specifications and registries, as detailed in the [foundational work](#foundational-work) section below.

-The motivating use cases, "option 1" approach (using Well-known URIs), and an example end-user UI, are depicted in [our Well-known destinations AC 2024 lightning talk](https://w3c.github.io/adapt/presentations/ac2024/).
+The motivating use cases, "option 1" approach (using Well-known URIs), and an example end-user UI, are depicted in [our Discoverable Destinations AC 2024 lightning talk](https://w3c.github.io/adapt/presentations/ac2024/).

 ## Motivating Use Cases